ietf-wg-aipref/drafts/draft-ietf-aipref-vocab.md

 # Usage

-The vocabulary is used by referencing the terms defined in the "Proposed Vocabulary" section above, directly or via mappings, in accordance with how they are defined in this document.
+The vocabulary is used by referencing the terms defined in the {{vocab}} section above, directly or via mappings, in accordance with how they are defined in this document.

 ## More Specific Instructions